pb-nowa/All-Days/README.md

 While above a cover photo, the dropdown menu will remain transparent.
 The text however will be white, for visibility.
 Any time the user interacts with the header, it blends to white and buttons become hoverable with a black underline.

 Clicking on 'men'or 'women' will produce a dropdown menu that has links to other parts of the site.
 Buttons have corresponding hover effects that link to the 'collections' pages.
+Any user interaction that renders a change to the text or menu view is masked/illustrated with a corresponding animation to signal an update.

 ![Image of Dropdown Menu](https://github.com/pb-nowa/All-Days/blob/master/app/assets/images/screenshots/dropdown_home_active.png)